Connecticut : Safety by City

 Hartford crime numbers don’t get higher until you get to the central part of the city.

-Avoid coming here in winter if you are used to driving in snow, and make sure you have an AWD vehicle if you are driving around.
+Avoid coming here in winter if you are not used to driving in snow, and make sure you have an AWD vehicle if you are driving around.

 You can rely on rideshares or taxis, but there is no guarantee those vehicles will be any better driving in the snow.